The Directors of your Company are pleased to share their Report for the year ended 31March 2021.

 (vi) that proper systems to ensure compliance with the provisions of all applicablelaws have been devised and such systems were adequate and were operating effectively.

-Your Company is part of the GlaxoSmithKline Plc group and conforms to norms ofCorporate Governance adopted by them.
-As a Listed Company necessary measures are taken tocomply with the Listing Obligations & Disclosures Regulations 2015 (LODR) with theStock Exchanges.
-A report on Corporate Governance along with a certificate of compliancefrom the Auditors given in Annexure A' forms a part of this Report.
-Further aBusiness Responsibility Report describing the initiatives taken by your Company from anenvironmental social and governance perspective given in Annexure B' forms a partof this Report.
+Your Company is part of the GlaxoSmithKline plc group and conforms to norms ofCorporate Governance adopted by them.
+As a listed Company necessary measures are taken tocomply with the Listing Obligations & Disclosures Regulations 2015 (LODR) with theStock Exchanges.
+A report on Corporate Governance along with a certificate of compliancefrom the Auditors given in Annexure B' forms a part of this Report.
+Further aBusiness Responsibility Report describing the initiatives taken by your Company from anEnvironmental Social and Governance perspective are given in Annexure C' whichforms a part of this Annual Report.

-Pursuant to the provisions of Section 204 of the Act and the Rules made thereunderthe Company has appointed Parikh & Associates Practicing Company Secretaries toundertake Secretarial Audit of the Company.
-The Report of the Secretarial Auditor isannexed to the Board Report as Annexure "D" forms a part of this Report.
+Pursuant to the provisions of section 204 of the Act and the Rules made thereunderthe Company has appointed Parikh & Associates Practicing Company Secretaries toundertake Secretarial Audit of the Company.
+The Report of the Secretarial Auditor isannexed to the Board Report as Annexure 'D' which forms a part of this Report.
 TheSecretarial Audit Report does not contain any qualification reservation or adverseremark.

-The Directors express their appreciation for the contribution made by the employees tothe significant improvement in the operations of the Company and for the support receivedfrom all other stakeholders including Shareholders Doctors Medical ProfessionalsCustomers Suppliers Business Partners and the Government.
+The Directors express their appreciation for the contribution made by the employees forremarkable agility and resilience throughout the year in unprecedented circumstancesincluding significant improvement in the operations of the Company and also for thesupport received from all other stakeholders including Shareholders doctors medicalprofessionals customers suppliers business partners and the government.